Red Hen Publications

 Well, okay.
 Get-ups resembling what are referred to as Fauntleroy suits had been worn by little boys with fanciful mothers for a good long while over the 19th century, but they are particularly associated with the 1880s, after Frances Hodgeson Burnett wrote her tale of 7-year-old Cedric Errol, Little Lord Fauntleroy (serialized in St Nicholas magazine in 1885).
 And you would not have seen that specifically high-necked style of day dress much before the 1890s.
 Indeed, back in the 1840s the most distinguishing features of a woman’s costume would have been the billowingly full sleeves and the sloped shoulders.
 High-necked “Sunday best” day dresses only really became popular from the ’70s on, cumulating in the whale-boned choker-style collars of the ’90s and 1900s.

 So, okay.
 We are told that the scandal over Percival’s arrest and imprisonment was still fresh when Albus started Hogwarts, about a year after it took place.
 The scandal took place when Ariana was 6.
 Albus could not have been more than 5 years older than Ariana, and seems to have been more like 4.
 If Ariana was a baby in arms when high-necked day dresses and little boys’ Fauntleroy suits were popular, that would have the photograph taken somewhere around 1885, give or take a bit.
-The Dumbledores seem to have been fully conversant with Muggle fashion, apparently.
+The Dumbledores also seem to have been fully conversant with Muggle fashion, apparently.
 But then if Kendra was indeed Muggle-born, this would hardly be surprising.

 The only thing we have that would give us any kind of number to pin things to is the Weasley’s Auntie Muriel, (aka “the Hag at the wedding” who claims to be 107.
 She will tell you so, in fact she already has.
 Repeatedly) listening at the door when her own mother and Bathilda Bagshott were discussing a glimpse that Bathilda had once got of Ariana and Kendra, and their mysterious deaths, which had taken place some time before.
 We do not know how old Muriel was when she was listening at that door.
 Presumably not over the age of 10, unless the conversation took place when she was home from Hogwarts during a term break.